 The need to improve customer loyalty through tokenization also emerges from the security concerns associated with loyalty programs.
 According to a Harris Poll, almost 71% of consumers would avoid loyalty programs that collected personal information other than the name and phone number.

-Another study conducted by McKinsey with 55 biggest retailers in the world on the topic of effectiveness of loyalty programs shows what is wrong with today’s loyalty programs.
+Another study conducted by McKinsey with 55 biggest retailers in the world on the topic of the effectiveness of loyalty programs shows what is wrong with today’s loyalty programs.
 The results of the study indicated that companies that have invested in loyalty programs fetch the same or even lower revenue growth than companies that haven’t invested in any loyalty program.
 So, it is clear that the problem does not rest in loyalty programs as an instrument but in the way they are used.

 Using Tokens for Building Next Level of Customer Loyalty

 The use of blockchain-based tokenization in loyalty programs has the potential to transform the way brands interact with their consumers.
-Blockchain serves as a decentralized approach for executing transactions and maintaining a detailed account of the transactions.
+The blockchain serves as a decentralized approach for executing transactions and maintaining a detailed account of the transactions.
 Blockchain technology allows the benefits of transparency, immutability, and anonymity for various use cases.
 Now, let us find out how blockchain can revolutionize customer loyalty through tokenization for loyalty programs.

 The detailed analysis of all the interactions of customers with a business could help in identifying customer value, lifestyle, consumption patterns, and preferences.
-Subsequently, the conversion of these aspects into financial metrics can help in improving efficiency of the rewards process.
+Subsequently, the conversion of these aspects into financial metrics can help in improving the efficiency of the rewards process.

 Tokenization for Customer Lifetime Value Management